Uniquely-Nuryn/Uniquely-Nuryn.github.io/_pages/term7_turtlebot3.md

 2. Map the maze **autonomously** using Frontier Based Exploration;
 3. Use **image recognition** to count number of items seen plus stop autonomously upon seeing the 'STOP' sign.

-We were advised to use ROS 2 (Humble) as Ubuntu 22.04 has been pre-installed for us on the shared Legion laptop that our team received.
+We used ROS 2 (Humble) as Ubuntu 22.04 has been pre-installed for us on the given team laptop (Legion).

 ### Working Together as Beginners